This article is designed to provide information on how to register as a Youth Volunteer and general information about becoming a Youth Volunteer.

 When youth are registered as participants they are registered through a parent/guardian account, making the parent or guardian the administrator of his or her youth’s account.
 When a request is made to receive access to a youth’s account, the Help Centre will change the email address for the youth’s current MyScouts account to the new email address received.
 The Help Centre will also give the youth access so that he or she may log in independently without having to log in through a parent’s/guardian’s account.

-Youth Volunteers who are already program participants; Scouts and Venturers, will be given independent access to their current MyScouts account by use of a new email address that they will provide to their Group Commissioner to be added to their account prior to completing their registration to become a Volunteer.
+Youth Volunteers who are already program participants (Scouts and Venturers) will be given independent access to their current MyScouts account by use of a new email address that they will provide to their Group Commissioner to be added to their account prior to completing their registration to become a Volunteer.

 Once access is provided Youth Volunteers will register via MyScouts as a Colony or Pack Scouter.
 As Youth Volunteers are under 18 years of age MyScouts will recognize they are youth and will omit the Police Record Check / Vulnerable Sector Screening requirement.

 STEP 1: Contact your Group Commissioner with the email address that will be used to access the youth's account, please note this email address must be an account that is not already aligned with a MyScouts account.
 The Group Commissioner will add this email address to the youth's profile as their contact email - after 15 minutes, the system will link the newly added email address to allow the youth to access their account using this address.
 The youth must be 14+ to receive independent access.
 Youth who are seeking to become Volunteers who are not registered members of a Group must have a MyScouts account created by their parent/guardian, this includes having the parent/ guardian create an administrator account as well as a MyScouts account for their youth.
 Once created we are able to provide the youth with independent access using a new email address.

 Alternatively, access can also be added by the Help Centre.